Microsoft's unveils real-time Skype translator

 “It is going to make sure you can communicate to anyone without language barriers,” said CEO Satya Nadella at Code Conference in Los Angeles, where the “pre-beta” software was revealed.

-The Redmond-based software company said that the new feature was the result of “decades of work” and would be launched as a test for the internet-based phone service later this year for Windows 8.
+The Redmond-based software company said that the new feature was the result of “decades of work” and would be launched as a trial for the internet-based phone service later this year.

-Microsoft has not specified whether Skype Translate will be offered for free (as Skype is) or what languages will be available, although two demonstration videos made it clear that German and English had both been tested thoroughly.
+Microsoft has not specified whether Skype Translate will be offered for free (as Skype is) or what languages will be available, although two demonstration videos made it clear that German and English had both been implemented.

 Mark Gurman, a reporter at 9to5Mac who watched the live demo, reported that a German speaker in the audience rated the translation as “not so good” but “nice” overall.